Who Is Bill Clinton?

 To provide for her son, Virginia moved to New Orleans, Louisiana to study anesthesiology, while Clinton stayed with his grandparents, Eldridge and Edith Cassidy.
 While opposites in many ways — Eldridge was easygoing and Edith the disciplinarian — both lavished attention on the young boy, instilling in him the importance of a good education.
 "My grandparents had a lot to do with my early commitment to learning," Clinton later recalled.
 "They taught me to count and read.
 I was reading little books when I was 3."

 Clinton's mother returned to Arkansas with her nursing degree in 1950.
 Later that year she married an automobile salesman named Roger Clinton, who soon moved the family back to his hometown of Hot Springs, Arkansas.
+Clinton then took the last name of his stepfather.
 Although neither his parents nor his grandparents were religious, Clinton became a devoted Baptist from a very young age.
 On Sunday mornings, he woke himself up, put on his best dress clothes and walked the mile to Park Place Baptist Church to attend services alone.

 Throughout his childhood, Clinton grew increasingly disturbed by his stepfather's drinking and abusive behavior toward his mother and younger half-brother.
 At the age of 14, already standing more than 6 feet tall, Clinton finally snapped.
 He told his stepfather, "If you want them, you'll have to go through me."
 The abuse stopped but the drinking continued, and the tension persisted at home even after Roger and Virginia's 1962 divorce and subsequent reconciliation.